 In most instances, the spouse paying alimony is in a higher tax bracket than the spouse receiving alimony.
 Massachusetts has an Alimony Reform Act that now needs to be changed because it considers the alimony deduction as part of the agreement.

 The implications of these changes combined with the new 2018 Mass. child support guidelines should be reviewed with an attorney.
 It is important to keep up with the changes and how they may impact your situation, including; the probable elimination of unallocated family support; the reduced flexibility in settlement talks; and the impact on some means tested public programs.

 Massachusetts Family Law Attorneys

 If you’re going through a divorce or other family matter, please contact our Bristol County family law attorneys at Percy Law Group, PC.
-We represent clients in divorce, child custody, alimony, medication, restraining orders, adoption, probate law and more.
+We represent clients in divorce, child custody, alimony, medication, restraining orders, probate law and more.